Ali bin Samikh al-Marri: Qatargate scandal

-On 7 January 2025, the chamber of indictment of the Brussels Court of Appeal summoned twenty-eight persons “under investigation”; the summons explicitly named Ali bin Samikh Al Marri as well as his close associate Boudjellal Bettahar.
-This official inclusion among those under investigation confirmed his central status in the Belgian proceedings.
-Several journalistic investigations have further described him as the architect of the corruption network, with Bettahar acting as the financial intermediary.
+Ali bin Samikh al-Marri has been mentioned in the Belgian judicial investigation known as the "Qatargate" scandal, opened in December 2022 into allegations of corruption and foreign interference within the European Parliament.
+In 2023, rumours surfaced that the Belgian authorities issued an international arrest warrant against al-Marri and one of his assistants in the matter.
+The warrant was suspended a few months afterwards with speculations that it was related to the release of Belgian humanitarian worker Olivier Vandecasteele detained in Iran.

 Involvement in the Tayeb Benabderrahmane case

-Ali bin Samikh Al Marri has also been cited in the case of Franco-Algerian lobbyist Tayeb Benabderrahmane, who was arbitrarly arrested in Doha in January 2020 and detained for 307 days.
+Ali bin Samikh al-Marri has also been cited in the case of Franco-Algerian lobbyist Tayeb Benabderrahmane, who was arbitrarly arrested in Doha in January 2020 and detained for 307 days.
 Benabderrahmane claims he was subjected to ill-treatment and pressure related to his possession of sensitive documents concerning Nasser Al-Khelaifi, president of Paris Saint-Germain.

 In 2022, Benabderrahmane filed a complaint in France, becoming a civil party in a judicial investigation for kidnapping, unlawful detention, torture, and extortion in an organized group.
 The case in Paris targeted Nasser Al-Khelaifi as well as personalities from his entourage, including lawyers Francis Szpiner, Olivier Pardo, and Rachida Dati.

-Al Marri’s precise role in this matter remains unclear.
-He is mentioned in connection with his relationship with Benabderrahmane and his former position as head of Qatar’s National Human Rights Committee, the institution that employed Benabderrahmane.
-Alleged tensions between the Qatari networks of Al Marri and Al-Khelaifi are also reported to have played a part in Benabderrahmane’s arrest.
+Al-Marri's precise role in this matter remains unclear.
+He is mentioned in connection with his relationship with Benabderrahmane and his former position as head of Qatar's National Human Rights Committee, the institution that employed Benabderrahmane.
+Alleged tensions between the Qatari networks of al-Marri and Al-Khelaifi are also reported to have played a part in Benabderrahmane's arrest.

-In 2025, the United Nations Working Group on Arbitrary Detention recognized Benabderrahmane’s detention as arbitrary and called on Qatar to provide compensation.
+In 2025, the United Nations Working Group on Arbitrary Detention recognized Benabderrahmane's detention as arbitrary and called on Qatar to provide compensation.
 In parallel, Benabderrahmane initiated arbitration proceedings before the International Centre for Settlement of Investment Disputes, contesting the expropriation of his assets and demanding reparations from Qatar.

 His case also drew media attention in France due to a death sentence pronounced in absentia in Qatar in 2023, which remains under dispute in ongoing legal proceedings.